-Here’s one last inspirational Halloween baby picture idea using an adorable hat.
+Here’s one last inspirational fall newborn picture idea using a fall or Halloween appropriate hat.

 Again, this idea is great because it requires little to no cooperation from baby, and let’s be honest, that’s the best case scenario sometimes.

-The Halloween hat choices for babies are surprisingly abundant, you can browse them on Amazon here.
+The Halloween and fall hat choices for babies are surprisingly abundant, you can browse them at Amazon here.

-This picture idea is perfect for newborns, you could even switch out different hat options while they sleep and have a unique photo collage to display every fall.
+This baby’s first fall picture idea is perfect for newborns, you could even switch out different hat options while they sleep and have a unique photo collage to display every fall.

-If you are enjoying this fall baby picture ideas post, you would probably also love this Christmas baby photography ideas and tips post too!
+If you are enjoying this fall baby photo ideas post, you would probably also love this Christmas baby photography ideas and tips post too!

 You made it to the best section!
 Time to look at babies with pumpkins and get some tips and ideas of how you can take viral-status #babypumpkin pictures this fall.